 - Implementing institutional controls, monitoring, and periodic reviews to ensure that the remedy remains protective of public health and the environment.

-In the coming months, Wyeth Holdings LLC (WH) will enter into a formal agreement (i.e. Consent Decree) with the USEPA authorizing WH to move forward with design and implementation of the remedy as described in the Record of Decision.
+USEPA and Wyeth Holdings LLC (WH) executed an Administrative Order on Consent on September 30, 2019 authorizing WH to move forward with design and implementation of the remedy as described in the Record of Decision.